GerHobbelt/HTMLawed/htmLawed_README.txt

   '1' - will auto-adjust other relevant '$config' parameters (indicated by '~' in this list)

   *xml:lang*
-  Auto-adding 'xml:lang' attribute; see section:- #3.4.1
+  Auto-add 'xml:lang' attribute; see section:- #3.4.1

   '0' - no  *
   '1' - add if 'lang' attribute is present